-Talk with the doctor and ask questions about how he or she plans to treat your (your loved one's) lymphoma.
+Talk with the doctor and ask questions about how they plan to treat your (your loved one's) lymphoma.
 This will help you and your loved one to be actively involved in making decisions about medical care.
 The following are questions you may want to ask your healthcare team.

-(Note: The use of "I (we)" in lists of questions is used for situations in which the patient may not be old enough or able to make his or her own decision.
+(Note: The use of "I (we)" in lists of questions is used for situations in which the patients may not be old enough or able to make their own decisions.
 A parent, relative, or caregiver may be assisting or making the decision.)

 DOCTOR'S NAME:

 Date of appointment or phone call:

-M/15 1

 Write down your diagnosis:

 Write down your lymphoma subtype: